vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/bucketJetfuel.md

 ### To get a 4 on this project, you need to score 135 points or higher

 # Final Score: x / 150

+**Need to fix before eval can be completed**

+* Production is not working - one big reason for this is that your `baseRoute` is defined on your client side using `localhost`, which is not the URL of your heroku app, which is why you're getting a 404 response for POST to `/folders` in the console
+  * Instead of using an absolute path with `localhost:3000`, use relative paths in your fetch calls.
+For instance, instead of the absolute path to `localhost:3000/api/v1/folders`, just use the relative path `/api/v1/folders`

+* You need to have s separate branch where you have commented lines explaining your sever file (as described in the project spec)